Here are some unsolicited messages I received since officially publishing my new website in May 2020…

 I eventually realised that I also had the same resistance show up in my body whenever I tried to speak — it’s the reason why I don’t speak up and stay quiet.

-It’s as if a lump appears at the back of my throat, stopping the flow of my voice as I speak and struggle to find the words to say what I really wanted to say.
+It’s as if a lump appears at the back of my throat, stopping the flow of my voice whenever I tried to express myself and would struggle to find the words to say what I really wanted to say.

 The constant struggle always left me frustrated with myself at the end of conversations.